Vision Plans and Medical Insurance Plans

 Payment Methods Accepted

 Frequently Asked Questions about Vision Plans

-Vision plans offer savings on routine eye exams in which the doctor provides a refractive diagnosis (nearsighted, farsighted, astigmatism, etc.) and a screening evaluation of the health of the eyes.
+Vision plans offer savings on routine eye exams which include a refractive diagnosis (nearsighted, farsighted, astigmatism, etc.) and an eye health screening.

 We also provide medical eye care.
-During the screening evaluation of the health of the eyes, if a medical condition is revealed which requires counseling, documentation, follow-up care, monitoring, prescription for medications, or referral to a surgeon, that would be considered medical eye care.
+During your eye exam, if we discover a medical condition that requires counseling, documentation, follow-up care, monitoring, a prescription for medications, or referral to a surgeon, that would be considered medical eye care.

 Most vision plans allow for one routine eye exam per year which includes an eyeglass or contact lens prescription, a screening for eye diseases and disorders, and a discount on eyeglasses or contact lenses.
 Vision plans do not cover the cost of any medical eye care.

-If you have an issue or problem with your eyes or vision that is found to be caused by a medical condition, then your exam is considered medical care and would be covered by your medical insurance plan.
+If you have an eye issue or vision problem that is caused by a medical condition, then your exam is considered medical care and would be covered by your medical insurance plan.

 For example, if you are having difficulty seeing with your glasses, and the doctor finds that your blurry vision is caused by cataracts, then your exam is medical care.
-If there is a need to prescribe any medication to treat any condition, that would also be classified as medical care.
+If your eye doctor needs to prescribe medication to treat any condition, that would also be classified as medical care.